Use Logstash for data streaming

 bin\logstash -f pipeline.conf

-2. Paste the following sample NGINX log lines into the command-line window and press Enter.
+2. In the CLI, paste the following sample logs and press Enter.

 1.1.1.1 - - [09/Jul/2020:01:02:03 +0800] "GET /masked/request/uri/1 HTTP/1.1" 200 143363 "-" "Masked UserAgent" - 0.095 0.071